Welcome to cnspec, an open source project created by Mondoo!

 Manual installation packages are available on GitHub releases.

-To learn about other installation methods, read Extended Installation Options for cnspec.
+To learn about other installation methods, versioning, and other considerations, read Extended Installation Options for cnspec.

 cnspec scan subcommand to check local and remote targets for misconfigurations and vulnerabilities. cnspec detects the target platform and runs policy checks specific to that system.